 Sean’s favorite quote derives from page 46 of the Book of Alcoholics Anonymous, “We find that God does not make too hard terms with those who seek Him.”
 In his free time, Sean supports Ducks Unlimited, Trout Unlimited, and the Costal Conservation Association all while looking for a rescue dog of his own.

-As a Recovery Advocate at Casa Colina, Olivia brings compassion, experience, wisdom and patience to our team.
+As a member of the Community Outreach team at Casa Colina, Olivia brings compassion, experience, wisdom and patience.
 With an Associate Degree from Front Range Community College in Boulder, she has an avid interest in contemplative psychology and longs to delve deeper into spirituality and meditation and to explore how these practices correlate with recovery principles.
 Her previous experiences as a mentor with a children’s advocacy center and also as a recovery advocate proves that she has a natural tendency towards helping others.

 She draws inspiration from her sponsor, her close friends and from her peers, whom she lovingly refers to as “the people in the rooms.”
 Embracing her own personal recovery, she reiterates “I now know what freedom, happiness, peace and serenity feel like.
 Now I use my past for good and to help others; I do not regret it.
 I listen to my strong intuition, and I trust in God today.”